cccccrz/CPSP-Dataset/README.md

 sudo apt install libyaml-cpp-dev
 ```

-### For interfacing with DAVIS camera
+##### For interfacing with DAVIS camera
-### preparing the Jetson device for DVS camera USB connection
+1. preparing the Jetson device for DVS camera USB connection
-create a file:
+   - create a file: /etc/udev/rules.d/99-davis.rules
-/etc/udev/rules.d/99-davis.rules

    File contents should be:
    SUBSYSTEM=="usb", ATTR{idVendor}=="0403", ATTR{idProduct}=="6014", MODE="0666", GROUP="plugdev"

-next, use these commands to reload the rules and
+   - next, use these commands to reload the rules and
    sudo udevadm control --reload-rules
    sudo udevadm trigger

+2. prepare all the dependencies
 ##### event_camera_msgs
 needed by libcaer_driver
 inside the worksace: